 One little thing that bugs you constantly can be easily gotten past but when it’s every little thing they do from the way they chew their food to the way they wear their hair to the way they punctuate every sentence with “ya know?” then your relationship is on a downward trajectory.

 You no longer feel a sexual spark towards them

 Remember back when you started seeing each other and you couldn’t keep your hands off one another?
 If those days feel like a lifetime ago and you now find yourself feeling repulsed rather than in the mood then that is a major indication that the relationship is on the way out.

 While sex is not the be-all and end-all of a relationship, it is a good way of gauging how well the relationship is going.
 Feeling attracted to other people is normal, however, when you are simply not attracted to your partner anymore, this is something that will need to be addressed sooner rather than later.

 You’ve started to look at other people… a lot

 Leading on from the last point, it is totally normal for your eye to wander from time to time.
 Monogamy is a social construct and we are naturally a non-monogamous species, much like many of our monkey distant cousins after all.

 However, if you find that your eye is not only just wandering every now and then but it’s gone off on a solo trek to find itself then you need to really question your commitment to the relationship.
-Would you really be thinking about what you and the handsome guy sitting across from your children would look like if you were properly committed?
+Would you really be thinking about what you and your handsome neighbour’s children would like if you were properly committed?